 I kept a journal, and regularly exchanged emails with friends back home during my twelve years living in China.
 As China is half a world away from the US, I felt like I was on the flip side of America – 15, 16 hours time difference.
 This is the first China Collage episode: covering August 2007 (when I moved to China) to December 2007

 (Photos above) Shanghai Airport approach; International House Foreign Teachers’ Residence

 I arrived safely, and Hong met me at the airport with some fried chicken and beer.
 We sat together, content to be reunited but with minds filled with unspoken questions.
-She surprised me when we got to Hangzhou.
-She said she was moving in with me.
+When we got to Hangzhou, she said she was moving in with me.
 A few days later, much to the surprise of the university too, she moved in.
 We changed the lock on my university supplied foreign teachers’ apartment and started to really get to know each other.